-What Is Cryo for Plantar Fasciitis?
+What Is Plantar Fasciitis?

 The most common cause of deep pain on the bottom surface of the heel is Plantar Fasciitis – inflammation of the plantar ligament or fascia.

 The plantar fascia is a broad band of fibrous tissue that normally measuring 3mm-3.8 mm in thickness which runs along the bottom surface of the foot, from the heel to the toes.
 It is just below the skin and subcutaneous fat and helps to secure the long arch of the foot.